yaras/pythontemplate/README.md

 # What is pythontemplate?

 _pythontemplate_ is a template for starting python module.
-The heart of this template is `bin\so` script, which helps you to configure environment for development.
+The heart of this template is `bin\do` script, which helps you to configure environment for development.

 # Worklist